 Ethiopia is recognized as the homeland of coffee itself.
 Thousands upon thousands of years ago, someone somehow came across the coffee cherries, and discovered that cooking the seeds weren’t great for eating, but perfect for drinking.
 While the mystery surrounding coffee’s origins remain, there is no mystery when it comes to the outstanding quality of coffee from Ethiopia.
 For many coffee-lovers, it was a cup of Ethiopian coffee that began their journey into the caffeinated seed-juice.

-In February, Brendon traveled to the homeland of coffee to visit the Moramora Coffee Plantation.
-There he met with Ture Waji, the Plantation Manager who oversees the coffee production.
+In February, Brendon traveled to the homeland of coffee to visit the Moramora Coffee Plantation and Guji Highlands PLC.
+There he met with Ture Waji, the plantation manager who oversees the coffee production.
 While there he also met with several families who contribute their coffee to the different washing stations spread throughout the region.
-Encouraged by their stories and lives, Brendon came back to the US with a plan to support these families by purchasing coffee from Moramora.
+Encouraged by their stories and lives, Brendon came back to the US with a plan to support these families by purchasing coffee from Moramora and Guji Highlands.

 The Sewana lot has opened-up immensely since this coffee arrived at our roastery several months ago.

 In the cup, expect jasmine florality with tones of apricots and white grape with chocolate in the finish.